P1120 LINCOLN - Throttle Position Sensor Out of Range

 - Throttle position sensor not properly adjusted

-Labor: 1.0The cost of diagnosing the P1120 LINCOLN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1120 LINCOLN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1120 LINCOLN code detected?Malfunction is detected when voltage from the sensor is sent to Engine Control Module (ECM) is out of range.
+When is the code detected?Malfunction is detected when voltage from the sensor is sent to Engine Control Module (ECM) is out of range.

 - Engine Light ON (or Service Engine Soon Warning Light)